1j01/retrores/README.md

 # [![Retrores](static/logo/retrores-green-pink-glowy.png)](https://retrores.fairuse.org/)

 A catalog of cursors and icons from Windows 98, in original and modern formats

-There are 3 items in the catalog so far.
-Humble beginnings :)

 [View it here](https://retrores.fairuse.org/)

 ## Planned

-* Tons and tons of resources
-	* Automate extraction and conversion to various formats
+* Automate conversion to various formats
 * JSON metadata, which could be considered an API
 	* Rich information like what DLL or EXE a file came from and the index within that source file, the operating system version it was retrieved from, copyright, etc.
 * An interface for browsing icons and cursors on the web